AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ### List {#list}

-The List component allows you to configure search criteria for displaying a list:
+The List component lets you configure search criteria for displaying a list:

 * **List**